 At first glance, a dentist may diagnose worn and flat teeth as purely a cosmetic issue.
-However, with more in-depth analysis, worn teeth may be an indication of a dental issue, such as TMD, occlusal dysfunction, bruxism or teeth grinding.
+However, with more in-depth analysis, worn teeth may indicate a dental issue, such as TMD, occlusal dysfunction, bruxism, or teeth grinding.

 Types of Tooth Wear:

-Attrition: This type of tooth wear occurs when the top and bottom biting surfaces of the teeth grind against each other.
+Attrition: This type of tooth wear occurs when the teeth’ top and bottom biting surfaces grind against each other.
 This may occur in patients who grind or clench their teeth, whether during sleep (sleep bruxism) or during the day (awake bruxism).

 Abrasion: When there is repeated friction against the tooth, it can lead to abrasion.
 The most common form of this is harsh brushing and using the teeth as tools.

-Erosion: When acids make contact with the tooth enamel, it can lead to erosion.
+Erosion: When acids contact the tooth enamel, it can lead to erosion.
 Acids may result from citrus fruits, stomach acids from acid reflux, or vomiting.

 What Causes Worn Teeth?